material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 The toggle bar is a group of related toggle buttons sharing a common container.

-The Material toggle bar is not supported in iOS.
+The toggle bar is not currently supported by Material Components for iOS.

 ### Toggle icon button